Chiisana Koi no Uta (film): Background

-Chiisana Koi no Uta is a song by the Okinawan band Mongol800 from their second album Message.
-Since its release in 2001, the song has become very popular as a Karaoke song in Japan.
-In the DAM ranking compiled by Daiichi Kosho Company the song ranked first in the category of the most-sung songs by a male artist as well as ranking second for the most popular karaoke song on DAM Heisei Karaoke Ranking behind "Hanabi" by Mr. Chicken.
+"Chiisana Koi no Uta" is a song by the Okinawan band Mongol800 from their second album Message.
+Since its release in 2001, the song has become very popular as a karaoke song in Japan.
+In the DAM ranking compiled by Daiichi Kosho Company, the song ranked first in the category of the most-sung songs by a male artist as well as ranking second for the most popular karaoke song on DAM Heisei Karaoke Ranking, behind "Hanabi" by Mr. Chicken.
 The song placed in top 30 for Oricon's Year End Karaoke charts for eight years straight.

 Production

-Mongol 800 announced their song "Chiisana Koi no Uta" will receive a film adaptation on the first day of their "GO ON AS YOU ARE" tour.
-The film started production in May 2018.
-Kenya Hirata, who work on the film's screenplay wrote a novel base from the song and use it as the film's script, the novel was released on March 15, 2019.
+On 19 May 2018, the first day of their "GO ON AS YOU ARE" tour, Mongol 800 announced that heir song "Chiisana Koi no Uta" would receive a film adaptation.
+The film started production later that month.
+Kenya Hirata, who worked on the film's screenplay, wrote a novel based on the song, which in turn served as the film's script.
+The novel was released on 15 March 2019.
 The film was directed by Kojiro Hashimoto, while Kenya Hirata was in charge of the script, produced by Teru Morii and Masaki Koide, and Mitsuo Nishio was in charge of the editing.

-Miyauchi Yosuke, a support member of Mongol800 was in charge of arranging the music and songs for the film.
+Miyauchi Yosuke, a support member of Mongol800, was in charge of arranging the music and songs for the film.
 He also taught the actors how to play their instruments.

 Release

-The film was premiered on Japanese cinema on May 24, 2019.
+Chiisana Koi no Uta premiered in Japanese cinemas on 24 May 2019.
 The film was distributed by Toei.